sharfuddin1986/Publishing-Amazon-SNS-Messages-Privately/README.md

 solution-

-	Write the code in yaml file
+	Use an AWS CloudFormation template to automatically create a temporary private network in your AWS account.

-        Cloud formation through create  vpc and EC-2 instance.
+        Create a VPC endpoint that connects the VPC with Amazon SNS

         Create SNS Subscreption and verify it.

-        Create a Vpc Endpoint and attach witH Aws sns service.
+        Log in to an Amazon EC2 instance and publish a message privately to an Amazon SNS topic..

         AWS SNS service Publish the messsage.

-        Subscriber Recive the message sucessfully.
+        Verify that the message was delivered successfully.